Israel govt to pay more for El Al security

-JERUSALEM Dec 25 El Al Airlines , Israel's flag carrier, said on Sunday the Israeli government has agreed to raise the amount it pays for security costs.
+JERUSALEM El Al Airlines (ELAL.TA), Israel's flag carrier, said on Sunday the Israeli government has agreed to raise the amount it pays for security costs.

 The state had been paying 60 percent of the airline's security-related expenses but that figure will rise to 65 percent for 2011 and 70 percent for 2012.